piotr-szuberski/contrail-windows-docs/doc/Quick_start/deployment.md

 * Machine with CentOS 7.5 installed (for Contrail Controller),
 * Machine(s) with Windows Server 2016 (for Windows compute nodes - please see requirements below),
-* Machine for running Ansible playbooks (Linux or Windows with WSL).
+* Machine for running Ansible playbooks (Linux CentOS or Windows with WSL).
 This can be your laptop.
 You need Ansible v2.4.2.

 Requirements for Windows Server 2016 machine: